-- --Setting or completing work talk to the relevant subject lead or SENCO - --Student behaviour talk to the Tutor and or SMT

-IT talk to: Mrs West regarding email provider and POD; Mr Pipe about any other issues.

-Workload or wellbeing - talk to tutor or any member of the SMT.

-Data protection - talk to the SMT/Mrs West

-Concerns about safeguarding - talk to the DSL Mrs Gilbert
+- Setting or completing work talk to the relevant subject lead or SENCO - Student behaviour talk to the Tutor and or SLT - IT talks to: - Office Manger regarding email provider. - ICT teacher about any other issues: CPOMS, and Teams. - Workload or wellbeing talk to tutor or any member of the SLT. - Data protection talk to the SLT/Data Protection Officer - Concerns about safeguarding talk to the DSL/ADSL

-Lhenderson-smith@centreacademy.net

-or Alternate DSL Mrs K Salthouse admin@centreacademy.net

-Data protection: Accessing Personal Data
+5. Data protection: Accessing Personal Data

-When accessing personal data for remote learning purposes, all staff members will use CAEA secure cloud service (POD) and school adopted email server.
+When accessing personal data for remote learning purposes, all staff members will use CAL secure service (Teams) and school adopted email server.
 Staff should collect or share as little personal data as possible online.

-Staff members may need to collect and/or share personal data such as staff and students contact details as part of the remote learning system via POD.
+Staff members may need to collect and/or share personal data such as staff and students contact details as part of the remote learning system via Teams.
 As long as this processing is necessary for the school's official functions, individuals will not need to give permission for this to happen.

-Remote Learning Considering GPDR
+5.1 Remote Learning Considering GPDR

 Staff to be very aware of the GDPR expectations re emailing.
-Group emails MUST use bb/cc to ensure no other person can see email addresses of group recipients
+Group emails MUST use 'BCC' to ensure no other person can see email addresses of group recipients.

-Device Safety
+5.2 Device Safety